Spiritual Bypass

 Dig deeper with Sebastian →

-In spiritual bypassing we cling to 'higher' beliefs… but real transcendence goes beyond belief by exposing, illuminating, and unhousing that in us which is doing the believing.
+In spiritual bypassing we cling to ‘higher’ beliefs—forgetting that even the most sublime belief is still just a belief—but real transcendence goes beyond belief by exposing, illuminating, and unhousing that in us which is doing the believing.

 Masters, Robert Augustus, Spiritual Bypassing When Spirituality Disconnects Us From, 2012thesis